About the author: Alina Khazanova, Product Designer @ Elementor

 To take things further for each button type, you might include its different states, such as regular, hover, active, or focused.
 You should also define styles for the various form elements such as radio buttons or checkboxes.

-09 Components Ibm Carbon How To Create A Complete Web Design Style Guide In 11 Steps (Plus Template) 9
+09 Components IBM Carbon How To Create a Complete Web Design Style Guide In 11 Steps (Plus Template) 9

 It’s best practice to refer to a components library such as Google’s Material Design or Alibaba’s Ant Design for the purpose of identifying any important elements missing in your own style guide.